Why the No Surprises Act

 1. Surprise Medical Billing for Emergency Services

-Under the new law, when patients receive emergency medical treatment from an out-of-network provider, they’ll only be responsible for the same deductibles and copayments as they would when getting in-network care under their insurance plans.
+Under the law, when patients receive emergency medical treatment from an out-of-network provider, they’ll only be responsible for the same deductibles and copayments as they would when getting in-network care under their insurance plans.
 The Act also extends to air ambulance services that have historically been a significant source of surprise billings.

 2. Surprise Billing for Nonemergency Medical Services

 The Act also protects patients from surprise medical bills when out-of-network providers administer treatment at an in-network facility.
 Patients will only be responsible for their in-network cost-sharing amounts, although exceptions will apply including cases in which the out-of-network provider meets certain notice and disclosure requirements, and the patient has provided requisite consent.

 3. Resolution of Payment Disputes Between Insurance Companies and Providers